 If you only need small portions for a couple of blood orange mimosas, an ice cube tray will help.
 One standard well in an ice cube tray holds one ounce of liquid.
 When mixing this recipe, you can remove two frozen juice cubes and place them in a champagne glass.
 Place the glass in a fridge until thawed or room temperature for a quicker thaw.
 Once the juice melts but is still chilled, top with champagne and serve.

 Frozen orange juice can last for up to four months if stored in an air-tight container.
 When freezing, write the date frozen on the container to keep track of the freshness.
 For more extended storage in the freezer, you can store concentrated juice for up to a year.
-To concentrate juice at home, freeze juice in a narrow-mouthed bottle leaving room for the liquid to expand.
-Once frozen, place the jar at room temperature.
-The juice will thaw before the water content.
-Pay close attention!
-Once the juice melts, flip the bottle upside down, resting securely in a wide-mouthed bottle.
-Once the juice drains, leaving the water ice behind, discard the ice.
-Re-freeze the juice.
+To concentrate juice at home, check out our article on making concentrated juice at home.
 You can freeze concentrated juice for up to a year.

 Blood orange margaritas are pretty friendly when paired with foods.
 They are a famous brunch cocktail and pair well with egg-based dishes, French toast, hash browns, and avocado toast!
 If pairing foods with blood orange mimosas in the evening, they pair well with desserts.
 The raspberry undertones pair well with strawberry and raspberry cheesecakes, strawberry shortcake, angel food cake, and even chocolate!
 I’d love to hear your favorite pairings in the comment section.